fangger4396/energon_example/emsd_example.md

 Finally, we merge the data we need by some scripts to generate a new .csv file.
 This another .csv file can be seen as the input of the above model training algorithm.

+Note that only **flowrate** data were found so far.
+The same process should go for other features.
 ### Using Energon

 ### Model training